Silver glittering star ornament on wooden background leaving copyspace on the left

 Understand network topology

 Traditional networks commonly run IGP and build topology tables.
-It can get overly complicated when you have a multi-area or multi-IGP running on the network.
+This can get overly complicated when a multi-area or multi-IGP is running on the network.
 For network-wide visibility, NorthStar recommends BGP-LS.
 BGP-LS enables routers to export the contents of the TE database to BGP.
 It uses a new address family, allowing BGP to carry node and link attributes (metric, max amount of bandwidth, admin groups, and affinity bits) related to TE.
 BGP-LS can be used between different regions.

 As its base is BGP, you can use scalable and high-availability features, such as route reflection, to design your BGP-LS network.
 While BGP is very scalable, its main advantage is reduced network complexity.